 Then last month, I got my first ever fan e-mail.
 Well maybe it’s not even one but it came from someone I didn’t know who was pointed in the direction of my blog.
-He commented about my ‘bravery’ to blog about my divorce journey so openly and I told him that despite of how open it may looks like, what I blog about only covers the outer layers.
+He commented on my ‘bravery’ to blog about my divorce journey so openly and I told him that despite how open it may look like, what I blog about only covers the outer layers.
 Blogging through my divorce helps me cope and most definitely cheaper than seeing my therapist!
 Reading my reader’s comments – especially those who had been through the same painful journey of ending a marriage truly help.

 My writing has got me through some of my most hellish time, it’s my therapy because as it allows me to bear my soul, my pains, my joys, my hopes, my dreams.
 So I shall continue writing, continue blogging, continue forming sentences with simple words to express what’s inside me.

 If it could inspire others who was or still is in the same/similar situations as mine then I would be honored.